What is your first reaction in the face of sudden stress? Do you make a plan to overcome it?

-1. Coping – The Psychology of what works
+1. Coping – The Psychology of What Works – C.R.
+Snyder

 Looking at yourself as a successful adapter is vital to realizing our built-in adaptive mechanisms.
 This book outlines reality-bound aspects of coping, including negotiation, emotional awareness, hope, self-mastery, and optimism, and carefully attempts to shift focus from problems to solutions.

 With relatable examples, research-based evidence, and numerous self-help techniques, ‘Coping- The psychology of what works’ compiles the best positive coping strategies and is useful for general readers and specialists.

 Find the book on Amazon.

 2. Coping and the Challenge of Resilience – Erica Frydenberg

 Ongoing exposure to daily stressors such as interpersonal conflicts, arguments, bullying, financial struggles, etc. can take a toll on our emotional health.
 This book offers some great ways to meet daily challenges and be resilient in everyday life.

 With bestselling content that is suitable for children and adolescents as well, ‘Coping and the challenge of resilience’ highlights all aspects of preventive, proactive, and anticipatory coping.
 It can be a valuable asset for self-improvement and useful for students and mental health researchers.

 3. From Coping to Thriving – How to Turn Self-Care Into a Way of Life – Hannah Braime

 Author Hannah Braime has provided a detailed explanation of the importance of self-care in cultivating positive coping skills within oneself.
 Her book is a must-read for those ready to look beyond temporary sufferings.